 1 – IT’S NOT HEALTHY AND CAN LEAD TO NUTRIENT DEFICIENCES

 I know that seems pretty obvious but the alcoholic beverages that you consume are virtually empty of any real nutritional value in terms of vitamins and minerals.
 A beer will provide you with some vitamin B, magnesium, and potassium but the amount is minimal.

-Actually, alcohol interferes with vitamin and mineral absorption and can even lead to nutrient deficiencies.
-Alcohol causes results in less pancreatic enzyme which will effect how much nutrients are absorbed.
+Alcohol interferes with vitamin and mineral absorption and can even lead to nutrient deficiencies.
+It can also cause less pancreatic enzymes, which will affect how much nutrients are absorbed.

-Alcohol impairs your bodies ability to take in amino acids which are essential for just about every metabolic process that goes on in your body.
+Alcohol impairs your body’s ability to take in amino acids which are essential for just about every metabolic process that goes on in your body.
 This includes transporting and storing various nutrients including protein, fat, carbohydrate, and vitamins and minerals.
-Amino’s are also important for full muscle recovery after strenuous workouts, preserving lean muscle tissue while on low calorie diets, and aiding in fat loss and muscle building.
+Amino’s are also important for full muscle recovery after strenuous workouts, preserving lean muscle tissue while on low-calorie diets, and aiding in fat loss and muscle building.

 2 – IT’S NOT GREAT FOR BODY COMPOSITION

 If you’re looking to get lean and mean or to even add some serious muscle to your frame drinking may not be the best idea.
 This isn’t to say you can’t do it, it just more likely will make the process very difficult for you.